-The existing NKSBH is currently used by light recreational boats, local fishermen and canoe operators.
+The existing NKSBH is currently used by light recreational boats, local fishermen, commercial operators and canoe paddlers.
 The harbor provides limited parking, shower facilities, boat washing facility, and moorings for recreational/commercial boats.
 The construction of the Kawaihae South Boat Harbor has diverted some of the recreational and commercial boats from NKSBH.